rodekruis/GlobalTropicalCycloneModel/analysis/03_new_model_training/08_historical_variable.md

 # Create a historical variable

-#### In the Historical Risk Model, a new variable named “percent_buildings_damaged_5years” was created to add to the dataset.
+In Historical Risk Model, the dataset is being updated with the addition of a new variable called "percent_buildings_damaged_5years".

-#### For each location/data point, we create a variable that is the average of damages in the past 5 years of typhoons in our data.
+This variable will be incorporated into the existing dataset.
+For every data point or location, an average of damages caused by typhoons over the past 5 years will be calculated and recorded as the value for this new variable.

 ```python